vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Install-VcfCertificate.md

 ### -migratePowerOffVMs

-Option to decide if power off virtual machines and suspended virtual machines will be migrated to other ESXi hosts when the ESXi host goes into maintenance mode.
+Option to decide if power off virtual machines and suspended virtual machines will be migrated to other ESX hosts when the ESX host goes into maintenance mode.

 ```yaml
 Type: Switch